mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The value `KDF.Nh` is the size of an output from `KDF.Extract`, in bytes.
 In the below diagram:

-* KDF.Extract takes its salt argument from the top and its IKM argument from the left
+* KDF.Extract takes its salt argument from the top and its Input Key Material (IKM) argument from the left
 * DeriveSecret takes its Secret argument from the incoming arrow
 * `0` represents an all-zero byte string of length `KDF.Nh`.